-Requested PILOT: As the current PILOT (a flat \$17,000 per year) with the City will end upon sale of property to the Applicant, the Applicant proposes entering into a new PILOT agreement with the IDA in which the payment will be 10% of "shelter rents" (aggregate collected annual tenant paid rents less owner paid utilities).
-The PILOT will operate for a period of 35 years.
-The PILOT request does not deviate from the Agency's Uniform Tax Exemption Policy for affordable housing.
+Requested PILOT: As the current PILOT (a flat \$17,000 per year) with the City would end upon sale of property to the Applicant, the Applicant proposes entering into a new PILOT agreement with the IDA.
+The Applicant proposes a 40 year PILOT agreement with a fixed annual payment of \$43,000 for Years 1-5 with an annual 2% increase starting in Year 6.
+The annual increase would then run for the term of the PILOT.